Josh Taylor Profile

-Boasting an unbeaten professional record (17-0) with 13 KO's, the newly signed Top Rank fighter emerged as a major player in the junior welterweight division in 2018, claiming an impressive unanimous decision over the former world champion, Viktor Postol.
+Boasting an unbeaten professional record (18-0), the Top Rank fighter emerged as a major player in the junior welterweight division in 2018, claiming an impressive unanimous decision over the former world champion, Viktor Postol.

-Under the experienced guidance of Top Rank, and now trained by Ben Davison following a split with Shane McGuigan, the double world champion has unification in his sights with some serious players both north, and south of the 140lb division, also lying in wait.
+Under the experienced guidance of Top Rank, and now trained by Ben Davison following a split with Shane McGuigan, Taylor became undisputed champion at 140 pounds by beating Jose Ramirez on points.

 Who will Taylor fight next?

-Fresh from his own remarkable success against former pound for pound king, Vasiliy Lomachenko, the 23-year-old New Yorker recently revealed his desire for a huge UK showdown with the Scotsman.
+Fresh from his own remarkable success against former pound for pound king, Vasiliy Lomachenko, 23-year-old Lopez of New York revealed his desire for a huge UK showdown with the Scotsman.

-Beyond those super fights, Taylor has also indicated his intention to move up in weight with steller names like Errol Spence Jr. and Terence Crawford just two of the potentially huge bouts that could await Taylor, further down the line.
+Taylor has also indicated his intention to move up in weight with steller names like Errol Spence Jr. and Crawford just two of the potentially huge bouts that could await Taylor, further down the line.